 That’s why it’s so important that you know not only your state law, but also the overall state laws of where ever you work with clients.
 (Since this would be highly impractical to keep up with, I teach my customers in the Ultimate Bundle my signature method on how to create an across-the-board safer business that doesn’t dip into any state’s licensing laws.)

 (Learn more about about the Bundle + get my free 5-step strategy to legally protect your business in my free legal workshop!)

 Technically speaking, you don’t have to be certified or attend any sort of program to be a “health coach.”
 That’s both good and bad —

 On the one hand, I’m so glad (from a business perspective) that it’s so easy to get started.

 On the other, the downside to literally just being able to call yourself a “health coach” is that because “anyone” can do it, it’s harder to earn public trust.
 It’s also a little scary that someone without any experience, training or education could hold themselves out as an “expert” and have a training program.

 So although it’s not a requirement by any means, there are ways to get “certified” as a health coach.

 Most of the time, health coaches who say they’re “certified” are only certified by the school/program that they received their certificate from.
-Not all health coaching programs are created equal, though.
-Some are really short, have minimal requirements for completion, and don’t require any actual client interaction.
+Not all health coach training programs are created equal, though.
+Some are really short, have minimal requirements for completion.
+And don’t require any actual client interaction.

 Others have a more rigorous curriculum, in-person education/training, exams, and/or actual coaching requirements.